sad-spirit/pg-builder/Upgrading.md

    * `public function setNullable(?bool $nullable = null): void` -> `public function setNullable(?bool $nullable): void`
    * `public function setDefault(ScalarExpression $default = null): void` -> `public function setDefault(?ScalarExpression $default): void`

+## Additional typehints

+Typehints were added throughout the package where not previously possible (union types, mostly).
+This should not cause problems as the methods usually accept the same values, the only difference being `TypeError` thrown instead of `InvalidArgumentException` for incorrect ones.

+### `TreeWalker` implementations

+Methods defined in `TreeWalker` interface now have explicit `mixed` return typehints.
+As `BlankWalker` class implementing this interface can and will be extended by custom classes created by users of the package, errors are possible if
+ * These classes redefine `TreeWalker` methods with `void` return type;
+ * Nothing is returned from overridden `TreeWalker` methods.

 ## Changed `Parser`-related features

 ### `Token` class -> interface